Skip to main content

 *The new law states that tips must be paid no later than the end of the month following the month in which the tip, gratuity, or service charge was paid by the customer.

-Business should also record all tips taken and how they are distributed.
+Businesses should also record all tips taken and how they are distributed.

 You will need to keep a written (or electronic) record of all tips taken, and include the total amount, when they were taken, who they were given to, and how they were ultimately distributed.

 Workers will have the right to request to see all of this information, so it must be accessible to staff.
-It also needs to be kept accurate and up to date as it can be used as evidence in an employment tribunal in the case of a dispute.
-Records must be kept for three years, beginning with the date on which the qualifying tip, gratuity or service charge was paid.
+It also needs to be kept accurate and up to date, as it can be used as evidence in an employment tribunal in the case of a dispute.
+Records must be kept for 3 years, beginning with the date on which the qualifying tip, gratuity or service charge was paid.

 You can use services like TipJar to track tips or keep a spreadsheet stored using your RotaCloud account's Document Storage feature.